codebycruz/arisu/README.md

 ## Requirements

-- Linux
+- Linux or Windows (Linux is recommended)
 - Support for OpenGL 4.3 (you most certainly have this)
-- ALSA for audio
 - _That's it._

 There are no dependencies used by the library.
-Pure X11 and OpenGL.
+Pure X11/Win32 and OpenGL.

 ## Goals